Employment and employee benefits in Italy: overview

 Unfair dismissal.
-Employees who have successfully passed the trial period can apply to the Employment Tribunal if they consider that they have been unfairly dismissed.
+Employees who have successfully passed the probationary period can apply to the Employment Tribunal if they consider that they have been unfairly dismissed.
 The judge can apply the following remedies, depending on the company's size.

 If it is a company with 60 or fewer employees, and 15 or fewer employees in the single work unit (for example, an office or subsidiary) or town where the dismissal is served, the employer must do either of the following (the choice rests with the employer):

 Re-engage the employee (the employee returns to work with a new contract).

 Pay damages of between 2.5 and six months' salary.
 (Damages can increase to ten months' salary for employees with ten years' service and 14 months' salary for employees with 20 years' service, provided that the whole company has at least 15 employees.)